Hackshaven/zyra/README.md

 - Paths: examples use absolute paths (e.g., `/data/...`) for clarity, but the library does not assume a specific root; configure paths via your own settings or env vars if preferred.
 - Credentials: do not commit secrets; AWS and Vimeo creds should come from env or secure stores used by `CredentialManager`.
 - Dependencies: video flows require system `ffmpeg`/`ffprobe`.
 - Optional extras: see "Install (pip extras)" for targeted installs.
+- This note is a test addition to validate the workflow.

 CAPABILITIES vs. FEATURES:
 - Acquisition managers expose `capabilities` (remote I/O actions), e.g. `{'fetch','upload','list'}` for S3/FTP; `{'fetch'}` for HTTP; `{'upload'}` for Vimeo.